ausevo/ausevo.github.io/2025_ECR_grants.md

 - a description of how the work will benefit your career (maximum 200 words)
 - an outline budget with brief justification (maximum 100 words)

-Or you can use this template:
+Or you can use this [Word document template](https://github.com/ausevo/ausevo.github.io/blob/master/docs/2025/2025_ECR_Grant_Example.docx?raw=true).

 **Selection criteria**

 Grants will be assessed by an external panel of experts, chaired by the AES Vice President, Damien Esquerre.
 The committee will consider the following key criteria in relation to the value of the proposed networking opportunity in terms of its expected output and impact on the applicant’s career.
 It will be important to demonstrate that the projects that are: